B2B Customer Surveys: How to Collect Feedback That Drives Growth

 Optimal distribution timing opportunities:

 Personalization improves response rates.
-Distribution to verified contacts with current job titles makes the difference between a 10% response rate and a 40% response rate.
+Distribution to verified contacts with current job titles can dramatically improve response rates.
+Stale data kills deliverability before a single response is collected.
 CRM data hygiene directly impacts survey success.

 Segment responses by account type, role, and satisfaction level.
 Identify patterns in open-ended feedback.
 Prioritize findings by business impact.